Tiabendazole: Synthesis

-Intermediate arylamidine 2 is prepared by aluminium trichloride-catalyzed addition of aniline to the nitrile of 4-cyanothiazole (1).
+Intermediate aryl amidine (2) is prepared by aluminium trichloride-catalyzed addition of aniline to the nitrile of 4-cyanothiazole (1).
 The amidine (2) is then converted to its N-chloro derivative 3 with sodium hypochlorite (NaOCl).
 Upon treatment with base, this undergoes a nitrene insertion reaction (4) to produce tiabendazole (5).

 An alternative synthesis involves reacting 4-thiazolecarboxamide with o-phenylenediamine in polyphosphoric acid.